-The standard design in post-War Britain for long distance travel
+The standard design in post-War Britain

-In addition the coaches of the individual companies had been built to totally different specifications resulting in operational difficulties with LMS, LNER, GWR and SR coaches working together.
+In addition, the coaches of the individual companies had been built to totally different specifications resulting in operational difficulties with LMS, LNER, GWR, and SR coaches working together.
 So, the new stock would have to be compatible to work with coaching stock from the old companies whilst being of a standard design.

-Built in their thousands from 1951 – 1963
+Built-in their thousands from 1951 – 1963

 The first standard coaches started rolling off the production lines in 1951.
-They were built at Derby, Doncaster, Eastleigh, Swindon, Wolverton and York and, with modifications as new ideas and materials were developed, Mark 1 TSOs continued to be built until 1963 (although multiple units and non-passenger stock continued to be built until 1974).
+They were built at Derby, Doncaster, Eastleigh, Swindon, Wolverton and York and, with modifications as new ideas and materials were developed, Mark 1s continued to be built until 1963 (although multiple units and non-passenger stock continued to be built until 1974).

 If travelling on our services where the train consists of corridor connected coaches, it is highly probable the public will be sitting in one of our Standard Mark 1 Open Coaches.